 Dogs and cats can be allergic to dust, plants, pollens, and molds – just like humans!
 Allergies in dogs most often manifest as itchy eyes, chewing or licking of the feet, rashes, full-body itchiness, head shaking, ear scratching, hot spots, and sneezing.
 Purebred dogs, young animals, and animals moving to a new part of the country are all at higher risk, but allergies can essentially happen to any dog, at any time of their life.
-There is no definitive cure for allergies in dogs or cats, but there’s a lot you can do to mitigate symptoms and keep your pup comfortable through allergy season.
+There is no definitive cure for allergies in dogs or cats, but there’s a lot pet parents can do to mitigate symptoms and keep a pup comfortable through allergy season.

 A good monthly parasite prevention is critical for managing allergies in dogs and cats.
 Bites from fleas, mites, and ticks can make allergic skin disease worse.
-You also want to be sure your pet is eating high-quality foods, and that a food allergy isn’t contributing to their symptoms.
+Pet parents also want to be sure the pet is eating high-quality foods, and that a food allergy isn’t contributing to their symptoms.
 Daily use of probiotics can also help mitigate allergic conditions.
 Omega 3 and 6 fatty acids are known for their anti-inflammatory effects and are a great addition to improve skin and coat health.
 These work especially well in combination with antihistamines (more on those below).
 Fish oil is an excellent source of Omega 3 and 6 fatty acids.
-For dogs, the daily addition of a small amount (less than ½ teaspoon) of local honey (make sure it’s local!) exposes your pet to a very small amount of local pollens.
+For dogs, the daily addition of a small amount (less than ½ teaspoon) of local honey (make sure it’s local!) exposes the pet to a very small amount of local pollens.
 The goal is to desensitize the immune system.
 Keep in mind this is a long-term treatment (3-6 months) and won’t work for every pet.
-Don’t do this if your pet is diabetic or has other metabolic diseases!
+Don’t do this if a pet is diabetic or has other metabolic diseases!

 The most common over-the-counter medications for allergies in dogs are antihistamines.
 They can provide great relief for some, but not all will pups benefit.
 Check with the Fuzzy Veterinary team first to be sure it won’t interfere with other medical conditions or medications.
-You can give your dog Benadryl (diphenhydramine) 2-3 times daily at 1mg per pound of body weight.
+Pet parents can give their dog Benadryl (diphenhydramine) 2-3 times daily at 1mg per pound of body weight.
 For instance, a 12-pound dog can receive 12mg, which is equal to one children’s Benadryl or ½ an adult dose.
 A 50-pound dog would need 50mg, or two adult Benadryl.
 Benadryl may cause drowsiness.
 Zyrtec (cetirizine) or Claritin (loratadine) can be given once to twice daily.
 The adult tablets are both 10mg.
 Dogs under 10 pounds should get no more than 5mg, or ½ of a tablet.
 Those weighing 10-50 pounds should get 10mg, and heavy dogs (over 50 pounds) can take up to 20mg.
-There are newer medications to treat pet itchiness that are available through your veterinarian.
+There are newer medications to treat pet itchiness that are available through a veterinarian.